pshreyasv100/software_containerization_project/README.md

 We have implemented 2 roles developer and admin under deployment/rbac

-which were tested on users created by adding entries to known_tokens.csv
+which were tested on users created by adding entries to /var/snap/microk8s/current/credentials/known_tokens.csv

 # Network-policy